a reunion.

 Minjeong tosses the phone onto the couch beside her with a deep sigh, rubbing both hands over her face.

-Maybe Yizhuo was right.
-Maybe she was spiralling.
-Because this was ridiculous.
-Completely ridiculous.
-This wasn’t working.
-None of it was working.
+Maybe Yizhuo was right, maybe she was spiralling.
+Because quite frankly, this was ridiculous.
+Completely ridiculous, and none of it was working.

-Minjeong pushes herself upright from the couch with a sharp exhale before she can overthink it.
+Minjeong pushes herself upright from the couch before she can overthink it.
 If she was going to spiral, she could at least do it somewhere with decent lighting and overpriced cocktails.

-Twenty minutes later, navy satin clung softly to Minjeong’s body as she stood in front of the mirror fastening an earring, the fabric catching the warm bathroom light every time she moved.
+Twenty minutes later, navy satin clings softly to Minjeong’s body as she stands in front of the mirror fastening an earring.

 The dress was simple at first glance.
-Sleeveless.
-Elegant.
+Sleeveless and elegant.
 The kind of thing she normally reserved for expensive dinners or work events where people pretended not to stare.
 But the neckline dipped lower than what she usually wore.
 The slit along one thigh showed flashes of skin every time she shifted her weight.
-The material skimmed her body rather than hiding it, soft and fluid against curves she usually kept carefully concealed beneath structured tailoring.
+The material showed her body rather than hiding it, curves she usually kept carefully concealed beneath structured tailoring now visible to all.

 Minjeong smooths a hand over the fabric once before reaching for her lipstick, applying it slowly while studying her own reflection.
-Minimal jewellery.
-Dark hair falling loose over bare shoulders.
-Enough perfume at her throat to feel intoxicating when she moved.
+Minimal jewellery, dark hair falling loose over bare shoulders.
+Enough perfume to feel intoxicating when she moved.

-The realisation unsettles her far more than it should.
+She looks sexy, and that realisation unsettles her far more than it should’ve.
 Not polished.
 Not elegant.
 Not “well-preserved” in the backhanded way women her age were often described.
-Just undeniably sexy.
+Just undeniably sexy..

-She wanted to be desired in the reckless, all-consuming kind of way.
+She wanted to be desired in the reckless kind of way.

 Her phone lights up against the bathroom counter suddenly, snapping her out of her thoughts.